uppes/coroutine/README.md

 ## Contributing

-Contributions are encouraged and welcome; *_I especially need input/help with the ToDo's._* I am always happy to get feedback or pull requests on Github :) Create [Github Issues](https://github.com/uppes/coroutine/issues) for bugs and new features and comment on the ones you are interested in.
+Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on Github :) Create [Github Issues](https://github.com/symplely/coroutine/issues) for bugs and new features and comment on the ones you are interested in.

 ## License